Device to Cloud General Info Low Power Features

 👍 Network information

-NB-IoT Network Information
+NB-IOT Network Information

 LTE-M Network Information